 Görkem Bostancı, Economics, University of Pennsylvania

-Abstract: How quickly producers can adjust their workforce with changing demand is important for aggregate productivity.
-Labor outsourcing allows quick adjustments but potentially exposes sensitive information to outsiders, which may deter producers from outsourcing if the legal system does not adequately protect secret information.
+Abstract: Labor outsourcing provides flexibility to producers but also exposes sensitive information to outsiders, which may deter outsourcing if the legal system does not provide adequate protection.
 I quantify the impact of trade secret protection on labor outsourcing, and consequently, on aggregate productivity.
-First, using event studies and difference-in-differences around the staggered adoption of the Uniform Trade Secrets Act, I show that better trade secret protection leads to increased outsourcing.
-Second, to quantify the resulting gains in productivity, I build a structural model of outsourcing and multi-industry dynamics and estimate it with data from the U.S. manufacturing sector.
-I decompose the cross-state differences in labor outsourcing into differences in firing cost, industry composition, demand volatility, and trade secret protection.
-Strengthening trade secret protection for all states to match the state with the strictest protection would increase outsourcing employment by 29% and aggregate output by 0.8%.
+First, using event studies and difference-in-differences based estimators around the staggered adoption of the Uniform Trade Secrets Act, I show that better trade secret protection leads to increased outsourcing.
+Second, to quantify the resulting gains in productivity, I build a model of outsourcing and multi-industry dynamics and calibrate it with state-industry level data from the U.S. manufacturing sector.
+I decompose the cross-state differences in the extent of labor outsourcing into differences in firing cost, industry composition, demand volatility, and trade secret protection.
+I find that strengthening trade secret protection for all states to match= the state with the strictest protection would increase the outsourced employment by 33% and aggregate output by 0.8%.